MACC/ACCT in London, Paris and Rome

 - Miscellaneous spending money

 Accepted students should apply immediately for any necessary tourist visas.
 Students are solely responsible for obtaining their own visas.
-If you are required to obtain a visa, you may apply directly through the host country's consulate for a tourist visa or contact Allison Howitt for a visa service referral.
-The information provided below applies to US citizens.
-If you are not a US citizen, click here to see if you need a visa.
+If you are required to obtain a visa, you may apply directly through the host country's consulate for a tourist visa or contact Danielle Levanetz, assistant director, for a visa service referral.
+The information provided below applies to U.S. citizens.
+If you are not a U.S. citizen, see if you need a visa.

 Ahlers Center for International Business